Pizzicato/CAFPE/README.md

 The package.json file npm scripts are the same ones used for deploying the app run by ```deploy.bash```.

-It contains two main scripts:
+It contains two main scripts, run them in liste order to start developing:

-Final assets creation from sources (SCSS, javascripts, images and fonts)
+Assets creation from sources (SCSS, javascripts, images and fonts)
 ```
 $ npm run build
 ```